 OWASP is completely vendor neutral and does not endorse or certify any company, service, or product.
 All presentations, training, and talks performed for OWASP are required to meet this standard.

 Application Security leaders, software engineers, and researchers from all over the world gather at Global AppSec conferences to drive visibility and evolution in the safety and security of the world’s software and network, collaborate, and share the newest innovations in the field.
-The conference will take place on October 30 - 31, 2023, at the Marriott Marquis Washington DC.
-The event will also offer hands-on training with vetted and leading trainers from November 1-3, 2023.
+The conference will take place on October 5, 2023, at Marina Bay Sands Singapore.
+The event will also offer hands-on training with vetted and leading trainers on October 4, 2023.

 Considering the ongoing international emergency regarding the COVID-19 Coronavirus, we are aware that an in-person conference may not be feasible.
 While we are moving forward with the planning of an in-person conference, there is a possibility we may need to make the conference virtual.
 We ask that you design content that could be effectively presented in either format.
 We will provide technical guidelines and assistance to speakers who may not be familiar with delivering virtual content should the decision be made to hold the conference virtually.